ivie-clifford/email-triage-starter-kit/setup-prompt.md

 # Reusable Setup Prompt

-Copy the prompt below into a new ChatGPT chat after completing the [Configuration Worksheet](configuration-worksheet.md).
-Replace every bracketed field.
+Copy the prompt below into a new ChatGPT chat after using the [Configuration Worksheet](configuration-worksheet.md) to choose your settings.
+Replace every bracketed field with your choices.
+The worksheet stays with you; do not attach or upload it.

 ---